 All students were assessed in the first workshop, and the assessment is based on their ability to use vocabulary, basic grammar, questions, and deduction.
 I used these two printable quiet books from EasyPeasyandFun to interactively assess their language level.
-The spring activity book was for girls, and the dinosaur one was for boys.
-I rarely buy any lesson materials, and I always design my own, but I loved this activity book and decided to make my own.
-I could see by their faces that they were thrilled and never saw a similar activity book before.
+The spring activity book was for the girls, and the dinosaur one was for the boys.
+I rarely buy any lesson materials, and I always design my own, but I loved these activity books.
+I could see by their faces that they were thrilled and had never seen a similar activity book before.

 Storytelling – Dr Seuss -My Book About Me Activities

 The storytelling was interactive, and this Dr. Seuss book is really a gem!
-Usually, I’m not fond of Dr. Seuss’s books since some of them have racist motives, but this one was perfect since it works as a gap-fill oral exercise where children need to share things about themselves while they follow the story.
+Usually, I’m not fond of Dr. Seuss’s books since some of them have racist motives, but this one was perfect since it works as a gap-fill oral exercise where children need to share things about themselves while they follow the story and is inclusive.

 After-workshop game: Describing yourself with words from the sketchnote (adjectives)

 While the test was in progress, other children played with educational toys to stay busy.
 Some of these toys include shape puzzles and an alphabet dry eraser book.
 The younger ones liked it, but older children finished really fast, so they played word games while waiting.